 When you want something, always ask for something much bigger.
 Let’s say you need to borrow $1,000 dollars from a friend.
 You might want to ask for $7,000 or more.

 Once your friend flinches, you automatically drop your request to $1,000.
 You see, the mind must have options before it can compare and decide.

-Supposed you want a raise?
+Let’s say you want a raise.
 Instead of asking for what you want, ask for far more than you think you can get.

 Then drop your request significantly.
-You’ll have a far better chance in getting what you want.
+You’ll have a far better chance of getting what you want.

 Simply put, always plant a big number in the person’s brain before you drop the lower number.

 It’s like in business.
 You ask for a high price.
 Then you lower it on the spot to a price that’s ridiculously low.
 That’s called “the irresistible offer”.

 Remember the television ad?
 Yeah, the price for today is $900.
 But if you act today, you can get this, that and the other for only $97.

 Well, maybe your car is average to you now or somewhat ugly.
 But if you take that same car and put it next to a very ugly and beat car, you might notice that your average car is suddenly very beautiful.